 About the National Science Foundation's Small Business Programs: America’s Seed Fund powered by NSF awards $200 million annually to startups and small businesses, transforming scientific discovery into products and services with commercial and societal impact.
 Startups working across almost all areas of science and technology can receive up to $1.75 million to support research and development (R&D), helping de-risk technology for commercial success.
 America’s Seed Fund is congressionally mandated through the Small Business Innovation Research (SBIR) program.
 The NSF is an independent federal agency with a budget of about $8.1 billion that supports fundamental research and education across all fields of science and engineering.

 Berkeley, CA, May 1, 2019 – Nexilico, a computational biology startup focused on developing in silico tools for microbiome precision medicine, was selected to receive a National Institutes of Health (NIH) Small Business Innovation Research (SBIR) grant for $225,000 to develop a computational platform to predict the individual-specific response of the gut microbiome to therapeutics.
-The funding is provided by the National Institute of General Medical Sciences (NIGMS).
+This project is in collaboration with Microvi Biotech Inc. and the funding is provided by the National Institute of General Medical Sciences (NIGMS).

 The human gut microbiome has recently become a primary focus of therapeutic research.
 Specifically, evidence for the role of the gut microbiome as a determining factor in drug pharmacokinetics and therapeutics response has exponentially expanded.
 However, despite extensive progress in gut microbiome research, no current effort had been able to leverage personalized omics data to explore the dynamics of gut microbiome in interacting with therapeutics.
 Using state-of-the-art computational techniques, Nexilico is developing a predictive computational platform to simulate the personalized, multi-scale dynamics of the gut microbiome in interaction with therapeutics to improve the effectiveness of drug design and development.